DaveBitter/portfolio/content/articles/articles.md

       ### CI/CD with pipelines

       Finally, I added CI/CD through pipelines.
 I do this for a few reasons.
 I want to ensure that all front-end developers can collaborate on this platform by quickly cloning the repository, make changes and roll out an update through the pipelines.
-Next to that, I want to ensure that everybody that we allow through the repository rights and access configuration, can deploy without creating their own AWS accounts and keys.
+Next to that, I want to ensure that everybody that I allow through the repository rights and access configuration, can deploy without creating their own AWS accounts and keys.
 This all ensures a nice developer experience.

       ![CI/CD](//images.ctfassets.net/w4dg3cjf42ew/KZlhxIeJqB8y7l954ixcm/04acb40e87638f9dbfed747370ba32aa/diagram-cicd-horizontal-85f50f218b3ff47fd993ab5529b85f0147901b20f18b972fdc48504e4bc3110e-min.png)*Two ways of CI/CD*

       ## The new front-end toolbox

-      So, that was a lot of work.
-I’ve set the foundation for the blog platform.
-The project is still at an early stage though.
-I’ll keep you posted about further developments!
-If you have any questions please feel free to <a href="mailto:dbitter@mirabeau.nl">get in touch</a>.

       Let’s take a step back and look at what a front-end developer in 2020 can do.
 It is a great time for front-end developers to experiment with different areas of the process of building a platform.
 With Next.js I was able to, relatively easy, add SSR through Lamdas.
 With the Serverless framework and the Serverless Next.js plugin, I was able to configure and deploy the full architecture to AWS.
 Finally, with pipelines I was able to implement CI/CD.

       **Naturally, there are more tools out there, but this platform attests to the fact that we become increasingly more powerful as front-end developers nowadays.
 We can build great things with the assistance of the mentioned tools.
 We can, once again, focus on creating!**
     date: 2020-02-03T23:00:00.000Z
     intro: >-
-      Our blog was suffering from technical debt.
+      The Mirabeau blog was suffering from technical debt.
 I decided to rebuild it using the latest web technologies to make it 2020 ready, which includes boosting the overall performance and user-friendliness.
 This blog post is about the journey I went and what the possibilities might be for your next platform.
     slug: mirabeau-blog-latest-web-technologies
     teaserCopy: >-
-      Our blog was suffering from technical debt.
+      The Mirabeau blog was suffering from technical debt.
 I decided to rebuild it using the latest web technologies to make it 2020 ready, which includes boosting the overall performance and user-friendliness.
     teaserImage: /img/dave-behind-laptop.jpg
-    title: Implementing the latest web technologies to boost our blog
+    title: Implementing the latest web technologies to boost the Mirabeau blog
   - body: >-
       ### Progressive enhancement